will-ing/learning-journal/git-notes.md

 * It records states of your files.
 With git e can view apply and remove the changes.
 * Keeps all of your projuct files in one repository.

-Without version control you have to rename the file and save it.
+~*Without version control you have to rename the file and save it.
+This takes up more space.*~

 > **Commits** - are a the changes made to each file.
 Equivalent of "save as".
 Each commit has a "HEAD".
 A head is equal to the meaning that you are hear.
 You can also give commits messages.
 The messages are like writing captions to your snapshot.